solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 Application Insights comes with a free allowance that tends to be relatively large enough to cover the development and publishing of an app for a small number of users.
 As a best practice, setting a limit can prevent more data than necessary from being processed and keep costs low.

-Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure the finance department does not get a larger than expected Azure invoice.
+Larger volumes of telemetry are charged by the gigabyte and should be monitored closely to ensure the finance department does not get a larger-than-expected Azure invoice.
 [Manage usage and costs for Application Insights](https://learn.microsoft.com/azure/azure-monitor/app/pricing)

 ## Monitoring database operations

 Azure can be configured to monitor Azure Database for PostgreSQL Flexible Server instances and databases.
 This includes items such as metrics and logs.

-### Azure Database for PostgreSQL Flexible Server overview
+### Azure Database for PostgreSQL Flexible Server Overview

 The Azure Portal resource overview excellent overview of the PostgreSQL metrics.
 This high-level dashboard provides insight into the typical database monitoring counters, like CPU, IO, Query Count, etc.